 These are just a few examples of what lifestyle blogging can be.

 Lifestyle blog categories (niches)

 Many lifestyle bloggers embrace their experience or career origins when they are finding their “niche” to write in, like make-up, fashion, baking, travel, photography, health, fitness, décor, being a stay at home mom – subjects like that.
-So, first goal for you will be find what you want to write about!
+So, the first goal for you will find what you want to write about!
 And from experience I’ve learned, “stay in your lane” – don’t mix genres of writing.

-Now that can be a lot of work for people, but that is my professional recommendation, if you are wanting to write about different subjects.
+Now that can be a lot of work for people, but that is my professional recommendation if you are wanting to write about different subjects.
 Now, for example, I can use some lifestyle blogs from one aspect and share them to another blog I am writing, like fashion or cooking.
-In that instance I can cross post my audiences because they are related to one another.
-But if you wanting to write about make-up and sports at the same time …doesn’t cross relate to a very large audience.
+In that instance, I can cross post my audiences because they are related to one another.
+But if you want to write about make-up and sports at the same time … doesn’t cross relate to a very large audience.